-Much has been written in the news about No Fault Divorce in New York State and there is some confusion about what the laws may mean to you.
-To help you understand the implications and effects New York State’s No Fault Divorce Laws the Long Island, NY divorce lawyers at Robert E. Hornberger, P.C., Attorneys and Counselors at Law answer the most frequently asked questions.
+As a No Fault Divorce Attorney on Long Island, I see that there is some confusion in much of what has been written in the news about No Fault Divorce in New York State and what the laws may mean to you.
+To help you understand the implications and effects New York State’s No Fault Divorce Laws we’ll answer the most frequently asked questions.
 If your questions are not answered here, please give us a call at 631-923-1910 and we’ll be happy to help.

-How is No Fault Different from the other “grounds” for divorce?
+How is No Fault Different From the Other “Grounds’ for Divorce on Long Island?

 No Fault Divorce allows either spouse to seek a divorce without having to accuse the other spouse in court of adultery, cruelty, imprisonment, or abandonment.